Leslie-2027/leslie-2027.github.io/_posts/2026-08-15-my-first-note.md

-Notice:Before we get started , I want to share one point .
-It is that if we want to really know one technology knowledge, we should not just know it from the  appearance or a lot specific characteristics of written form.
-We should explore the deep why human desig it we we need it.
-We should be more patient and more passionate about this process instead of appearance knowledge.

 Before we get started , I want to share one point .
 It is that if we want to really know one technology knowledge, we should not just know it from the  appearance or a lot specific characteristics of written form.
 We should explore the deep why human desig it we we need it.